 BAE Systems is an AML RPA (Robotic Process Automation) solution provider and an advanced analytics vendor that offers multiple tools and solutions for anti-money laundering, customer due diligence, WLM (Watch List Management) transaction filtering, compliance, and more.
 Their AML Transaction Monitoring Tool is an end-to-end solution that manages all aspects of money laundering detection, investigation, and reporting, combining human intelligence with machine learning and advanced analytics to increase efficiency.

 Pricing is available upon request.
 Contact the vendor for details.

-At Itexus, we primarily work on fintech projects, leveraging our in-depth knowledge in the field.
-If you want to integrate your solution with ready-made AML software or an FCP solution, our experts will analyze your requirements and offer you the best solution that perfectly fits your specific case.
+At Itexus, we work primarily on fintech projects, leveraging our extensive knowledge in the field.
+If you want to integrate your solution with ready-made AML software for banks or with an FCP solution, our experts will analyze your requirements and offer you the best solution that perfectly fits your specific case.
 Contact us to discuss details and find out how we can help you ensure compliance.